mallockey/Install-Office365Suite/README.md

 ![](https://www.codetriage.com/mallockey/install-office365suite/badges/users.svg)
 # Install-Office365Suite

+## Updates
+9/16/21
+* Fixed bug that would cause false reporting on if Office was installed correctly or not.
+* Added **-CleanUpInstallFiles** parameter
 ## Description
 A PowerShell script that installs Office 365 on a workstation with parameters that talor the install to your specific needs.
 ## Installing the script